 Several authors have written about unfair dismissals and the consequences thereof.
 Our Labour Act also clearly outlines circumstances where one is deemed to be unfairly dismissed.
-As an example, if was one is on a fixed-term contract that is terminated and replaced by another employee, automatically unfair dismissal would have occurred.
+As an example, if one is on a fixed-term contract that is terminated and replaced by another employee, automatically unfair dismissal would have occurred.
 This is just one example.

 What is often ignored are the circumstances where dismissal is fair!
-Fairness as a legal principle is not as simple as the lay person may presume.
+Fairness as a legal principle is not as simple as the layperson may presume.
 It is explained from the substantive law and the procedural law perspectives.
 In this section, we commence by defining the two types of fairness that are recognised in our law, substantive fairness, and procedural fairness.
 We will then proceed to outline examples from our case law in which fair dismissals were documented.
 We examine the most common types of offences found in various codes of conduct in Zimbabwe.

 Substantive fairness emanates from substantive law.
 According to Pete et al “substantive law deals with the question of whether or not a legal claim exists in any particular situation”.
 Substantive fairness in a disciplinary case, therefore, entails whether or not, on a balance of probability, the employee is guilty of the charges being levelled against him or her.
 It is not concerned about the steps so taken to prove that the employee is guilty.

 Procedural fairness comes from procedural law or adjectival law.
 This “deals with the procedures to enforce legal claims in civil or criminal law”.
 In a disciplinary case, this is concerned with the steps taken to prove whether the person is guilty or not.
 These steps are outlined in the code of conduct and the labour act.
-The fact that the employee is given three days’ notice before attending the hearing, requiring the employee to mitigate before the ultimate penalty is given are examples of procedures found in codes that ensure that there is procedural fairness.
+The fact that the employee is given three days’ notice before attending the hearing, and requiring the employee to mitigate before the ultimate penalty is given are examples of procedures found in codes that ensure that there is procedural fairness.

 There is a fine line between the two types of fairness and in most cases, a substantial departure from the rules that govern both types of fairness can result in the vitiation of the disciplinary hearing.
-As a general, in Zimbabwe, procedural irregularities that do not result in prejudice may be condoned by a court.
+As a general rule, in Zimbabwe, procedural irregularities that do not result in prejudice may be condoned by a court.
 In the famous case between Nyahuma v Barclays Bank of Zimbabwe SC 67-05, the Supreme Court pronounced that:

 “…it is not all procedural irregularities which vitiate proceedings.
 In order to succeed in having the proceedings set aside on the basis of a procedural irregularity it must be shown that the party concerned was prejudiced by the irregularity.”